Physical Therapy for Ankle Sprains in NJ

 A sprain of any sort is diagnosed when damage is incurred in the ligament of a joint.
 The ankle joint is particularly susceptible to this type of trauma.
 Ankle sprains are ranked according to the severity of the injury; for example, grade III ankle sprains are quite serious and sometimes require surgery.
 However, most sprains in the ankle are diagnosed as either uncomplicated or complicated.
 Uncomplicated ankle sprains do not require surgery and can be treated effectively with physical therapy.
-Monmouth Pain and Rehabilitation offers physical therapy for ankle injuries in our NJ pain management office.
+Monmouth Pain & Rehabilitation offers physical therapy for ankle injuries in our Lacey, Wall, and Shrewsbury NJ pain management offices.

 The ankle joint is made up of three major bones; these bones are connected by ligaments and tendons.
 The purpose of tendons is to attach bones to muscle and facilitate movement.
 Inflammation or injury to the tendons results in a condition known as tendonitis.